The New Culture of Giving: How Blockchain Is Changing Charity

 Building the New Culture of Giving

 The projects mentioned are just a tip of the iceberg.
 New initiatives based on the blockchain emerge worldwide to raise the involvement of people in charity campaigns.
-As of today, we can’t make a 100% prediction how the new technology will influence the situation, but it seems to be the one that has a chance to break the vicious circle of distrust and indifference.

 In the world of charity 2.0, charity foundations look honest and reliable as the blockchain makes all their actions transparent.
 Also, more local initiatives emerge, and donors can find the most appealing ones to support.
 As donors have an opportunity to follow the money transfers and see the results, they feel that their donations make difference and that their actions are meaningful.
 Sounds a bit like utopia, but we’ve already seen how the blockchain enhances projects worldwide.